 - Open Windows Terminal

-- Click the dropdown arrow and select Settings
+- Click the dropdown arrow at the top and select Settings

 - Save the settings